PROVEN RESULTS

 NUBEQA delayed the need for chemotherapy

-There was a 42% reduction in the time to first use of chemotherapy for patients receiving NUBEQA versus patients receiving ADT alone.
+There was a 42% reduction in the time to first use of chemotherapy for men receiving NUBEQA vs men receiving ADT alone.